About 174 Power Global

 Brison has over twenty years of cross-functional experience in utility-scale wind and solar power plant development ranging from project financial analysis through PPA negotiations, land use agreements, resource assessment, interconnection, and permitting.
 He has a B.S. from Trinity College in Hartford, CT and an MBA from the University of Texas at Austin.

 Betsey is currently responsible for siting, permitting, and environmental assessment with general oversight of the company’s solar project portfolio of over 1,000MW in the US.
 She holds a B.A. from Stanford University and a MESM from the Bren School of Environmental Science and Management at the University of California – Santa Barbara.

-Janet is an integral part of 174 PG’s Senior Corporate Counsel, focusing on real estate and land matters.
+Janet is an integral part of 174 Power Global’s Senior Corporate Counsel, focusing on real estate and land matters.
 She holds a B.A. from Stanford University and a J.D. from New York University School of Law.